 While it is impossible to tell exactly how much you will receive in Social Security Disability benefits until you are actually approved for benefits by the Social Security Administration, knowing the average Social Security Disability payment can shed some light on how much money the average disability recipient is entitled to.

+Social Security disability benefits amount varies on a case to case basis.
 As of 2008, the average SSDI payment to individuals who qualify for Social Security Disability benefits was $1,063.00 per month.
 The average SSI benefit was $439 per month.
 The amount you receive if you are eligible for disability benefits may be higher or lower than these amounts depending on your past earnings, your current earnings and the number of dependents living in your household.

 Since the SSI program is a needs-based program, some Social Security Disability recipients are able to qualify for both SSI and SSDI benefits depending on their household income and the number of dependents living in the household.